Latest posts by Mark Spera (see all)

 Start by analyzing backlinks of sites that are already ranking.
 You can use GrowthBar to find that information:

 Click the “See More” link to see which sites are linking to a competitor:

-This particular site has tons of links from sites with a high DA (a factor that has contributed to its current number one ranking).
+This particular site has tons of links from sites with a high domain authority (a factor that has contributed to its current number one ranking).
 You can use this information to conduct an outreach campaign and request links from these sites.

 Here are some other ways to build backlinks:

 - Sponsor a local event

 - Fund a scholarship

 - Publish local guides